 The Communications and Alumni Officer will also be expected to actively contribute to the broader work and strategic objectives of ICOS, and on occasion provide administrative support for other activities as identified by management.

 The following are essential criteria for the post:

 - A third-level qualification in a relevant area.

 - A minimum of 2-3 years’ relevant work experience in communications.

 - Strong organisation and time management skills, with experience managing multiple tasks and prioritising effectively to meet deadlines.

-- Experience using Mailchimp as well as photo and video editing programmes.
+- Experience using Mailchimp, and Canva, as well as photo and video editing programmes such as Adobe.

 - Experience using website content management systems.

 - Experience providing input into a communications strategy.